thedrdu/thedrdu.github.io/README.md

-# Welcome to my personal website!
+# thedrdu.github.io

-## I post updates on projects and other things!
+## A personal site where I experiment and post updates on projects and other things!